INVESTOR HREDD PRECISION TOOLS

 ➔ The Forest Stewardship Council publishes the requirements for accredited certification bodies within its online document center.
 The Council requires that when a certification raises "questions related to indigenous or community rights and tenure issues, or has social high conservation values (HCV), then the team shall include expert(s) who have knowledge of these issues, appropriate language/dialect, and experience of interacting with indigenous peoples and communities in the region concerned.”[3]

 ➔ Some initiatives work with only one dedicated auditing body, which has a depth of expertise on the standard, the salient risks within the sector, and what to look for during inspections.
 Milk with Dignity (MD), a program dedicated to improving working conditions in dairy supply chains, has a Code of Conduct which specifies the Milk with Dignity Standards Council, an independent non-profit, as the auditor.
 Further, the Code of Conduct specifies that the MD Standards Council’s “sole function is oversight of the MD Program—working with farmers and farmworkers to understand, participate in and achieve compliance with the standards in the Code.”[4]
-As noted in Red Flag 8 (in Audits), however, having just one auditor may also entail risks.
+As noted in Red Flag 8, however, having just one auditor may also entail risks.

 [1] The Association of Professional Social Compliance Auditors (APSCA), which certifies that auditors have human rights competencies through its Certified Social Compliance Auditors (CSCA) scheme.
 “Competency Framework,” APSCA, accessed June 28, 2024, https://www.theapsca.org/resources/competency-framework-d-011/.